YIREN1/chrome-extension-flomo-api/README.md

 1. show a button which users can click to send notes
 2. choose which hosts/domains to enable/disable the feature
+3. show an entry "send to flomo" in context menus

+CHANGELOG

+12.31 0.2.0

+add

 ## built with